tolutronics/capacitor-wifi/README.md

     // 5.
 Perform device configuration here
     // ... your device setup logic ...

     // 6.
-Optionally disconnect and return to original network
+Disconnect from device (keeping it saved for future connections)
+    // await Wifi.disconnect();

+    // OR completely remove the device network from saved networks
     // await Wifi.disconnectAndForget();

   } catch (error) {